ckcollab/ckcollab/_posts/2019-04-16-our-process.md

 ---

-We're agile..!
-Often times we have to conform to our clients workflow and fold ourselves in, but below we'll describe our ideal process.
+We're agile!
+Often times we have to conform to our client's workflow and fold ourselves in, but below we'll describe our ideal process.